Ilnyk: The Jewish community

-A Jewish community of 40 families living in the village.
-In the summer of 1942, all the Jews of the village were required to move to Turka, where they were sent in August and October for deportations to Belzec.
-Only individuals were allowed to remain in the village and in December 1942 they too were transferred to Turka and from there to the ghetto in Sambor and perished along with the remains of this community.
+A Jewish community of 40 families lived in the village.
+In the summer of 1942, all the Jews from Ilnyk were forced to relocate to Turka, where they were deported in August and October to Belzec.
+Only a few individuals were allowed to remain in the village.
+In December 1942, they too were transferred to Turka and later to the Sambor ghetto, where they perished along with the rest of the community.
 Small groups of Ilnik Jews wandered through the surrounding forests and built bunkers to hide.
 Some were handed over by the peasants to the Germans and murdered.
-In the summer of 1943, those hiding in the forests, including the remains of the Ilnik community, organized into larger groups.
-These used force to obtain food in the nearby villages.
+In the summer of 1943, survivors hiding in the forests, including the remnants of the Ilnik community, organized into larger groups.
+These groups sometimes used force to obtain food from the nearby villages.
 Some of them were also armed.
-Towards the winter of 1943-1944, two large, well equipped and well equipped bunkers were built, in which about 60 Jews were concentrated.
+Towards the winter of 1943-1944, two large and well-equipped bunkers were built, in which about 60 Jews were concentrated.
 The Germans followed in the footsteps of these bunkers, and after a battle in which the Jews also returned fire, most of them, including a number of Ilnik Jews, were killed.